Caroline Records: UK label

 The original Caroline record label started as a subsidiary of Richard Branson's Virgin Records from 1973 to 1976.
 It specialized in inexpensive LPs by progressive rock and jazz artists that lacked commercial appeal.
 Caroline Records rarely mentioned a connection with Virgin, and some UK and European Virgin albums that were distributed internationally (instead of being manufactured in each country) named Caroline as their American distributor.

 The first release was Outside the Dream Syndicate by Tony Conrad and Faust in 1973.
 The logo was a photographic-style variation of Virgin's "Twins" logo, designed by Roger Dean.

 US label

 In 1983, the Caroline name was reused by Virgin in the US as the importer Caroline Distribution.
 Caroline Distribution founded the current Caroline Records in 1986.
 Some Caroline Records CDs issued in the US, bore the label name Caroline Blue Plate, especially Virgin UK originally-issued progressive rock records.
 Caroline Records was merged into Virgin Records after Virgin was acquired by Thorn EMI.
 Caroline Distribution was separated and became part of EMI Music Distribution.
 In 2013, the brand was revived by Universal Music Group under Capitol Music Group.
+Later, in 2021, the label transferred to Virgin Music Label & Artist Services (now Virgin Music Group).